RayeRen/acad-homepage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a PhD student in [Department of Civil and Environmental Engineering](https://www.ce.ust.hk//) at The Hong Kong University of Science and Technology.
+I am a PhD student in [Department of Civil and Environmental Engineering](https://www.ce.ust.hk//) at The Hong Kong University of Science and Technology, supervised by [Prof. Zhe Wang](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=walter-zhe-wang-cezhewang//).
 I received my master degree in [School of Mechanical Engineering](https://me.sjtu.edu.cn//) at Shanghai Jiao Tong University, supervised by Prof. Fan Yu and [Prof. Xi Zhang](https://me.sjtu.edu.cn/teacher_directory1/zhangxi.html//)in 2020.
 I received my B.Eng. degree in [School of Mechanical Engineering](https://meccol.dhu.edu.cn//) at Donghua University in 2017.

 My research interest includes building control and autonomous vehicles.
 I have published 5 papers at the top international conferences and journals (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=LWC2XQEAAAAJ'>).